ergagnon/directory-info/README.md

 ## Todo for production ready

+* Add more unit tests (like Infrastructure with System.IO.Abstractions).
 * Add Acceptation testing and End-To-End testing.
 * Versionning (semver).
 * Better error handling with descriptive message.
+* Make code more robust.
 * Deployment of binaries on Artifactory or equivalent.
 * Provide a Windows and Mac version.
 * Add pull request pipeline to validate quality before merging with master/main.